cmorgan3324/weaviate-faq-search/README.md

 I made this FAQ Semantic Search as a proof-of-concept demonstrating how to build a scalable, AI-powered FAQ search system on AWS using Terraform, Weaviate, OpenAI, and Streamlit.
 For this POC, I based the search system on a FAQs regarding the AWS Cloud.
 This project showcases end-to-end infrastructure-as-code, real-time vector embeddings, containerization of services (Docker) and a polished front-end.

+**Update:**
+I’m currently automating the EC2 instance boot-up process.
+This will allow the demo environment (Weaviate + Streamlit container) to start automatically on instance launch, removing the need for manual container activation.
+Once complete, I’ll be able to simply power on the instance and access the demo site right away.

 🔍 Project Overview
 -------------------